annjose/myblog/content/post/graphql-intro.md

 ```

 ## Conclusion
-As we have seen so far, GraphQL is an excellent solution that can power all data fetching requirements of client applications.
-It can be a complete replacement for resource-dependent REST services, orchestration services and custom services custom-built for applications.
+As we have seen so far, GraphQL is an excellent solution that can power all the data fetching requirements of client applications.
+It can be a complete replacement for resource-dependent REST services, orchestration services and services custom-built for applications.
 What I love the most about GraphQL is how it solves the data-fetching problem from the application developer's point of view without compromising the server-side developer's desire to create flexible maintainable code.

 ## References

-Of course there is a lot more to explore and experiment to get a deep understanding of the technology.
+Of course there is a lot more to explore and experiment to get a deep understanding of this technology.
 The specific topics I would like to explore are the Single Version model and the advanced type systems (Union Types, Interface Types etc.)
 Here is a list of some great articles and documentation to learn more.

 * GraphQL main learning site - http://graphql.org/learn/